nicolas-vazquez/tp75521c/README.md

 ## Run with Docker ##

-With Docker instaled and from repository root.
+With Docker installed and from repository root.

 Build Docker container: